Postgraduate Course: Practical Introduction to High Performance Computing (INFD11009)

 ||Coursework 100 %

-2. Individual report on performance analysis of HPC programs on a variety of architectures (50%);
+1. Individual report on performance analysis of HPC program on a designated system (50%);

 |No Exam Information

 On completion of this course, the student will be able to:

 - Understand the key components of HPC architectures and how they are put together to form complete systems

 - Be able to build and test code in a Linux/Unix environment, execute in parallel and understand the stages involved.

 - Compare and contrast the message-passing and multithreaded parallel programming models, and describe four key parallelisation strategies used in modern HPC codes.

 - Understand the importance of performance and Amdahl's law, and measure and comment on the performance of parallel codes.

 - Explain the current uses of HPC and the key issues for HPC in the future.

 |There is no single compulsory course text.
 Pointers to appropriate material will be made available online.|